Task-Aware Variational Adversarial Active Learning: Method

-We empirically found that training a task learner with the ranking loss from~\cite{saquil2018ranking} was more stable and yielded better performance than the original learning loss work~\cite{yoo2019learning} with the original ranking loss in (\ref{eq:marginal_loss}) for the task of active learning.
+where $\eta$ is a scaling parameter.
+We empirically found that training a task learner with this ranking loss (\ref{eq:ranking_loss}) was more stable and yielded better performance than the original learning loss~\cite{yoo2019learning} (see the ablation study in Section~\ref{sec:ablation}).